muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 Some meetups are backed by money and they are able to pay speaker.
 With this they are able to hire bigger speakers, pay them a fee, accommodation costs and attract more people.
 Some meetups charge money for the entrance.
-For german meetups this is not common.
+For German meetups this is not common.
 I often see this in US meetups.
 Both is completely fine.